 B.A., University of Pennsylvania

-Marc Falkoff teaches courses in criminal law, criminal procedure, the federal courts, and lawyering skills.
+Marc Falkoff teaches courses in criminal law, criminal procedure, post-conviction remedies, the federal courts, and lawyering skills.

 Professor Falkoff joined the NIU law faculty in 2006.
 His primary research and teaching interests are in the rule of law and the practice of public interest law.
 Since 2004, he has been a principal lawyer in the habeas representation of seventeen prisoners being held by the U.S. military at Guantánamo Bay on suspicion of involvement with terrorism.
 For this work, he was named the Charles F.C.
 Ruff Pro Bono Lawyer of the Year in 2005 by Covington & Burling, LLP.
 He received the Frederick Douglass Human Rights Award in 2007 from the Southern Center for Human Rights, and the Bill of Rights in Action Award in 2008 from the Constitutional Rights Foundation in Chicago.

 Professor Falkoff writes and speaks frequently about the rule of law in the context of the war on terror.
 The book of prisoner poetry he edited – Poems from Guantánamo: The Detainees Speak – was a bestselling anthology and has been translated into a dozen languages.
 Professor Falkoff also writes a monthly column on criminal law for the Chicago Daily Law Bulletin.